 If you are not sure what your claim is worth, if the insurance company will not give you the amount that you think is fair, if they denied your claim or undervalued your claim, or if they are pressuring you to accept their settlement offer, then you need to talk with an experienced Atlanta auto accident attorney to find out what your claim is worth and how you can get the compensation that you deserve.

-For more information or for a free case consultation, please call the Law Offices of Shane Smith at 770-HURT-999 to find out more about Georgia personal injury claims and how to deal with the insurance company and other parties involved.
+For more information or for a free case consultation, please call Shane Smith Law at 770-HURT-999 to find out more about Georgia personal injury claims and how to deal with the insurance company and other parties involved.